rentzsch/JRTruthTable/README.markdown

 The first row of conditions is automatically assumed to be the current conditions, so `truthTable.currentState` would return `UpekUI` off the bat.
 Let's say I scan the USB bus and discover the Upek device isn't present.
 I issue a call to `[truthTable updateCondition:@"upekPresent" value:JRNO]` and `truthTable.currentState` would return `PuppyUI`.

 The condition row's state doesn't have to be an `NSString` -- I just used it here for simplicity.
-It's an `id`, so I can be any object.
+It's an `id`, so it can be any object.
 A cool thing to stash in there is an `NSInvocation` to associate behavior with a specific state.